markvl/www.vlent.nl/content/weblog/2009/taking-version-control-to-the-next-level.md

 ## Mercurial

-[Mercurial](http://www.selenic.com/mercurial/wiki/) (or hg) is one of the contestants.
+[Mercurial](http://mercurial.selenic.com/) (or "hg") is one of the contestants.
 But since there is little to no chance of convincing all my coworkers to switch from svn, I need to be able to talk to our Subversion repository.
 There is set of scripts to do this, called [hgsvn](http://pypi.python.org/pypi/hgsvn), but as the project page states, it has the limitation that <q>there is no straightforward way to push back changes to the SVN repository.</q>
 [Other options](http://www.selenic.com/mercurial/wiki/index.cgi/WorkingWithSubversion)
 also seem very laborious.
 This is a showstopper for me.